bgd-labs/aave-proposals-v3/src/20241105_AaveV3Ethereum_RemoveFraxFromIsolationModeOnAaveV3Mainnet/RemoveFraxFromIsolationModeOnAaveV3Mainnet.md

 ## Simple Summary

-This is an ARFC to remove FRAX from isolation mode, and set LTV to 0%.
+This is an AIP to remove FRAX from isolation mode.
 This is a reboot with minor changes of a [previous ARFC](https://governance.aave.com/t/arfc-remove-frax-from-isolation-mode-and-onboard-sfrax-to-aave-v3-mainnet/18506) which passed Snapshot but has not yet been implemented.

 ## Motivation